Do you suffer from gut problems? Are you trying to restore your gut health naturally?

 A gut restoration protocol includes removing, replacing, reinoculating, repairing, and rebalancing the gut.

 Nutrition recommendations for a healthy gut may include food sensitivity testing, eating a variety of foods to increase fiber diversity, and including prebiotics and probiotics.

 Remember, what you eat is important for health and disease prevention.

-What you absorb (breaking down the food) and assimilate (gets into the cells) is critical.
+What you absorb (breaking down the food) and assimilate (getting into the cells) is critical.

 Test don’t guess.